4a2e622e42/HowisTheWeather/README.md

-Just cahnge api keys with your api key :)
+Just change api keys with your api key :)